 Drawing inspiration from Amazon.com Inc.’s patent application for hive-like fulfillment centers, the exhibition also explores the history and future of architecture as well as humanity’s relationship to speed and technological progress.
 Reminiscent of skyscrapers, Amazon’s proposed fulfillment centers are intended to be the nexus for a colony of thousands of drones delivering packages at a moment’s notice.
 However, the exhibition addresses not only this vision of the future, but also architecture’s long-held fascination with hives.
 The thinking of renowned architects like Robert Hooke (1635-1703), Antoni Gaudí (1852-1926), Ludwig Mies van der Rohe (1886-1969), Le Corbusier (1887-1965), the Metabolism movement, and the Archigram group are all referenced within the installation-cum-race course.
 Artworks double as obstacles for the drone racecourse and include hanging catenary curves, specially designed “Gaudi loops,” and more.

 The exhibition is intended to be experienced in two ways—one through the eyes of humans, and the other through the lenses of drones.
-A viewing pit in the center of the gallery, with a six-screen hexagon display allows for the drones’ perspective to be live streamed during a race and played on loop during regular exhibition hours.
+The drones’ perspective will be live streamed during races and played on loop during regular exhibition hours.
 Information regarding races may be publicized at a later date, in keeping with relevant Covid-19 prevention measures.

 The artists have issued an artist statement for the project, which can be read here: